Using the AND operator

 ProQuest defaults to sorting your results by Relevance.

-To see, and go back to, the results of previous searches, click on the Selected Items and Recent Searches button in the top right corner of the screen:
+To see, and go back to, the results of previous searches, click on the clock icon (Recent Searches) at the top right of screen.

 Informit is a platform for nearly 100 databases which have mainly Australian content.
 But only some of the databases contain full-text content: many are simply indexes.
 On the other hand, the databases with "Collection" in the title are entirely full-text.